philosofonusus/nvim/README.md

-# My personal neovim config (made with love)
+# My neovim config (made with love)

 ## Introduction

+This repository contains my personal neovim configuration that I use in day-to-day work.
+It contains all the useful plugins and configurations for web-dev and general programming.
+It is opionated, but still can be used as a starting point for your own configuration.

-_This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration._
+_This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration (huge thanks to them)._

 A starting point for Neovim that is: